NikhilBhalu-cloud/youtube-video-downloader/README.md

-# YouTube Authorized Video Downloader
+# YouTube Video Downloader

 A full-stack web application that allows users to download YouTube videos in various qualities.
-Built with Flask (Python) backend using yt-dlp and vanilla JavaScript frontend with minimal black & white UI design.
+Built with React frontend and Flask (Python) backend using yt-dlp.

 ## ⚠️ Important Legal Notice